arshaw/ghi-scoreboard/README.md

 ##### plusReactions

-Number of users who have given a :+1: reaction to the issue.
+Number of unique users who have given a :+1: reaction to the issue.
 Only reactions on the topmost issue description count.

 ##### plusComments